mvisonneau/blog/content/post/secure_kubernetes_configuration_at_rest.md

 `{{ s5:.* }}`

-🎉 you can now commit or share your file to whomever you want (or not 😅)!
+🎉 you can now commit or share your file with whomever you want (or not 😅)!

 > What I like about it is that it makes it easier to **review changes made to secrets** as we **do not cipher the entire file**.

 > Plus, having `Vault` as the encryption backend makes it **easier to handle who can get ciphering and deciphering accesses** as well as cloud provider agnostic (on top of being open source 💚)

 #### Pro-tip